Calcott History, Family Crest & Coats of Arms

 Early History of the Calcott family

-Another 365 words (26 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Calcott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Calcott research.
+Another 132 words (9 lines of text) covering the years 1150, 1304, 1320, 1779 and 1844 are included under the topic Early Calcott History in all our PDF Extended History products and printed products wherever possible.

 Calcott Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Calcott has been recorded under many different variations, including Caldecot, Caldecott, Caldecotte and others.

 Early Notables of the Calcott family (pre 1700)